 This article gives you a transparent look at how much game localization can cost and why.
 It covers per-word rates, hourly LQA fees, discounts, contracts, and several real-life examples so you can better plan your localization budget.

 Game localization starts with a glossary paradox: you need the full game text to build terminology, but need terminology to translate consistently.
-At Allcorrect, we created an AI pipeline that extracts terms from lockits, adds in-game context, and delivers ready glossaries for human or AI workflows.
+At Allcorrect, we created an automation pipeline that extracts terms from lockits, adds in-game context, and delivers ready glossaries for human or AI workflows.
 This cuts prep time tenfold and eliminates end-game rework.

 At our core, we are a versatile team.
 If you look at our service portfolio, you’ll see the classics: localization, editing, narrative design, voice-overs, LQA, 2D/3D art, and animation.
 It’s a big list.
 But even with all those boxes checked, clients occasionally come to us with tasks that don’t quite fit into a standard category.